calico32/goose/README.md

 [(_ + 1) ** 2; 10] // [1, 4, 9, 16, 25, 36, 49, 64, 81, 100]
 ```

-Elements can be accessed using square brackets `[]`.
-Indexes start at 0, and negative indexes are supported.
+Elements can be accessed using square brackets `[]`. indices start at 0, and negative indices are supported.
 ```js
 let arr = [1, 2, 3]
 arr[3]  // error